The browser you are using is too old for our website. Please visit www.aptaclub.ie from Chrome and you will be able to browse normally.

 There is a lot going on, inside and out, for your baby when you’re 30 weeks pregnant.
 Tiny toenails are beginning to appear and their nerve fibres are growing rapidly to allow brain impulses to travel faster.
 This cognitive development is supported by iron, so it is important that your diet contains enough.

-Your baby's development at 30 weeks
+Avocado on toast Your baby's development at 30 weeks

 Time to turn in week 30

 In week 30 of your pregnancy, your baby measures around 27cm from head to bottom and weighs somewhere in the region of 3lbs.
-Their brain and lungs continue to mature, while on the outside, tiny toenails begin to grow.
+Their brain and lungs continue to mature, while on the outside, tiny toenails begin to grow1.

-It’s around now that the white, greasy vernix and the soft, fine hair known as lanugo start to disappear – a sign that your baby has enough fat under their skin to keep them warm.
+It’s around now that the white, greasy vernix and the soft, fine hair known as lanugo start to disappear2 – a sign that your baby has enough fat under their skin to keep them warm.

 …Many babies will have turned to the head-down position that is considered ready for labour.